Upshur County Court Records

 Upshur County Family Court Records

-Family law matters in Upshur County fall under the jurisdiction of the 115th District Court.
-The District Clerk is the custodian of all family court records, which encompass divorce, child custody, child support, adoption, paternity, termination of parental rights, and domestic violence protective orders.
+Family law matters in Upshur County are heard by the 115th District Court.
+The District Clerk holds all family court records, covering divorce, child custody, child support, adoption, paternity, termination of parental rights, and domestic violence protective orders.

 Requesting Family Court Records